iisys-hof/map-matching-2/README.md

 #### Compare benchmarks

 In this benchmark, we compare the results from the old and new version with the provided map matching results from our publication (https://doi.org/10.1111/tgis.13107).
-This is to check whether the new version 1.0 is as accurate as the old version 0.3 that was used in the publication.
+This is to check whether the New Version 1.1.7 is as accurate as the old version 0.3 that was used in the publication.

 The comparison is based on the [data/floating-car-data/conf/compare.conf](data/floating-car-data/conf/compare.conf)